paulmadore/woodbins/README.md

 ## 1

-Clone this repository or download the script the machine.
+Clone this repository or download the script to the machine.
 You need to make it executable using:

 ```chmod +x woodbins.sh```